analytiq-hub/sigagent.github.io/_posts/2022-05-17-grad-curl-div.md

 Bref:
 - div of curl is zero
 - curl of grad is zero
-- and, conversely, if div of a field is zero, the field is a curl
+- and, conversely, if div of a vector field is zero, the field is a curl
-- if curl of a field is zero, the field is a grad
+- if curl of a vector field is zero, the field is a grad

 This can be seen by expressing div, curl, grad in terms of differentiation of forms, noting that $$\mathbb{R}^3$$ is contractible, so any closed 1- and 2-form is exact.